The Coble and Keelboat Society

-Help support the safeguarding of the history of maritime, inshore craft and fishing tradition on the Northumberland, North East and Yorkshire Coast.
+Help support the safeguarding of the history of maritime history, inshore craft and fishing tradition on the Northumberland, North East and Yorkshire Coast.

-Give you access to 11 newsletters per year known as the ‘Coblegram’, this informative update newsletter contains information on society activities, updates on boats, historical articles and a diary of events.
+Known as the ‘Coblegram’, this informative update newsletter contains information on society activities, updates on boats, historical articles and a diary of events…

-Have two well produced printed journals per year, posted to your address. (these contain longer articles, photographs and artwork)
+Printed well produced journals posted to your address, containing longer articles, art and members writing…

-Give you a members discount on maritime history related publications, sold directly by the CKS, including society reprints of out of print items, such as The English Coble.
+Members discount on maritime history related publications, sold directly by the CKS, including society reprints of out of print items